 Speculator traders short sell to ride the market move on downside.
 It adds versatility to their trading business.

 They keep on spotting the opportunities.
 When markets go up, they take long positions.
-When market start falling, they go on shorting spree.
+When market starts falling, they go for short selling of stocks.

-Intraday traders can go for margin trading.
-Buying Put Options is a low risk high return strategy.
-Buying Options keeps your risk limited and returns unlimited.
+Intraday traders can go for short selling with margin trading.
+Buying put options is a low risk high return strategy.
+Buying options keeps your risk limited and returns unlimited.